Adriwin06/EnvironmentSettings-Plugin/README.md

    Each Keyframe can define bloom, vignette, LUT, and lighting parameters *(currently unimplemented, might be deleted later on if it is too difficult to implement because of the differences between Burnout Paradise's engine, RenderWare, and Unreal Engine)*.
    If you want to add new post-process effects, just extend the Data Asset and update the Blueprint logic accordingly.

+---

+## 🏁 Origin

+Originally made for my work in progress [Burnout Paradise Remake](https://gist.github.com/Adriwin06/bc719a3b14f517c6d3f32ede8940b61b), I decided to release it here because this system is genius for environment artists and I think everyone should have access to it.